Red Pine Exploration

 Red Pine tested the continuation of the Surluga deposit to depth in its fall 2019 drill program and is awaiting assay results.
 The company also initiated a drill program at the newly discovered Cooper structure and conducted some surface exploration work (trenching and channel sampling) around the past-producing Grace-Darwin mine, where Red Pine intersected 23.1 g/t gold over 8.14 meters.
 Red Pine is currently compiling an internal scoping study that is expected to help guide the future development of the property.

 The Red Pine management team also plays a leadership role in two other companies, Honey Badger Exploration Inc. (TSXV:TUF) and MacDonald Mines Exploration (TSXV:BMK), with exploration focus across Canada.
 Under this structure, the three companies are able to share costs.
 Additionally, a combined diversified portfolio of materials and regions helps to de-risk the activities of the management team.

-The team is also notably invested in the Red Pine, holding 17 percent of shares.
-The next largest shareholder is US Global, which has been involved as a shareholder since early on, holding four percent of shares and US Global which holds three percent.
+The team is also notably invested in the Red Pine, holding 14 percent of shares.
+The next largest shareholder is MacKenzie Investments, which has been involved as a shareholder since April 2018, holding three percent of shares and US Global which holds three percent.